 1. Manholes must be located at all changes in plan direction and abrupt changes in elevations.
 Drop manholes must be specified in accordance with accepted design standards.
-2. Specify that all inverts in sanitary manholes shall be constructed in place - the use of pre-cast inverts is not allowed.
-3. Pre-cast sanitary sewer manholes shall be specified to have an eccentric top section with cast in place ladder rungs.
+2. Specify that all inverts in sanitary manholes shall be constructed in place.
+Pre-cast inverts are not allowed.
+3. Pre-cast sanitary sewer manholes shall be specified to with an eccentric top section with cast in place ladder rungs.
 4. Manhole rings and lids shall be specified to meet the requirements of the application.
 Lids shall have cast in letters stating, "Sanitary Sewer".
+5. Specify that all new and repaired sanitary sewerage structures shall be inspected by [Utilities Services](#) and recorded by the University Facilities [Surveyor](#) prior to any backfilling.